GRI-Inc/ForcastFlow_Alteryx_Examples/README.md

 ***
 ## Two way to use ForecastFlow from Alteryx.
-1. On python object, import the ipynb file in this repository.
+1. Import the ipynb file in this repository on python object.
 1. Open sample yxwz file.

 ### Import ipynb file